-Discipline-Specific Items: This section offers an opportunity to submit more information if your particular project fits the types listed below.
+This section offers an opportunity to submit more information if your particular project fits the types listed below.
 This section is not required, even if your project includes these types of project activities.
 If necessary, combine items in a single field and label the items clearly.
 Use only as much space as is needed to respond to the items requested.
-If not applicable, leave blank.
-Do not type "N/A." (3 text fields at 6,000 Character Limit each, including spaces)
+Enter N/A in any blank fields.
+(3 text fields at 6,000 character limit each, including spaces)

 - For projects that include catalogues/monographs/commissioned essays, a list of proposed articles and committed writers.
-(3,000 Character Limit, including spaces) - For exhibitions, a working checklist with an indication of lenders' commitment if relevant.
-(3,000 Character Limit, including spaces) - For residencies, a description of the artist/designer selection process.
-(3,000 Character Limit, including spaces) - For commissions and competitions, a description of the selection process, a list of jury members if available, and a statement of commitment regarding permission to use the site or location, from the site's owner/manager, if relevant.
-(3,000 Character Limit, including spaces)
+(3,000 character limit, including spaces) - For exhibitions, a working checklist with an indication of lenders' commitment if relevant.
+(3,000 character limit, including spaces) - For residencies, a description of the artist/designer selection process.
+(3,000 character limit, including spaces) - For commissions and competitions, a description of the selection process, a list of jury members if available, and a statement of commitment regarding permission to use the site or location, from the site's owner/manager, if relevant.
+(3,000 character limit, including spaces)

-Tab 5: Project Budget
+Tab 6: Project Budget

 Tell us how you plan to spend both the requested Arts Endowment funds, as well as your cost share/matching funds.
+You budget should align with the activities you proposed.
 All items in your budget, whether supported by Arts Endowment funds or your cost share/matching funds, must be reasonable, necessary to accomplish project objectives, allowable in terms of the Arts Endowment's General Terms and Conditions, and adequately documented.
 Your "Total project income" must equal the "Total project costs/expenses."

 Your Project Budget should reflect only those activities and associated costs that will be incurred during the "Period of Performance," i.e., the span of time necessary to plan, execute, and close out your proposed project.
 Any costs incurred before or after those dates will be removed.
-REMINDER: The earliest allowable project start date is January 1, 2021.
+REMINDER: The earliest allowable project start date is January 1, 2022.